Dinocyst: Morphological terms

 In pure morphological terms, a dinocyst can be described as the body formed by the cyst wall, as well as the space it encloses and all the spaces within it.
 Cysts may develop their wall immediately within the theca, and such cysts are called proximate.
 Alternatively, the cyst may comprise a more or less spherical central body with processes or crests, and such cysts are termed chorate or proximochorate.
 Cysts may have a single-layered wall (autophragm), a two-layered wall (comprising an outer periphragm and an inner endophragm) or a three-layered wall (ectophragm, periphragm and endophragm if the outer wall is structurally supported, or otherwise periphragm, mesophragm and endophragm).
 Cysts with two or more wall layers that define a cavity are termed cavate.
 Excystment usually results in loss of part of, or an opening in, the cyst wall, termed archeopyle, the shape and position of which may indicate the position and/or shape of one or more thecal plates.

 Transmission electron microscopy (TEM) studies (e.g.) suggest that endophragm and periphragm are not morphologically separable.
 Therefore, the use of the terms pedium and luxuria are suggested instead.

 Within the cyst wall, a thick cellulose-like layer called the endospore is present which is birefringent under crossed nichols.

-Cysts may be identified using the overal body shape but more often based on the characteristic furrows housing the flagella (cingulum and sulcus) or details of the patterns of plates covering many motiles (thecal tabulation).
+Cysts may be identified using the overall body shape but more often based on the characteristic furrows housing the flagella (cingulum and sulcus) or details of the patterns of plates covering many motiles (thecal tabulation).

 The one distinctive feature common to all cysts is the excystment opening (archaeopyle) through which the emerging new motile stage exits.
 In many cases this reflects a recognizable part of the tabulation (one or more plates).
 However, one large group of dinoflagellates (athecate - or naked dinoflagellates) do not have thecal plates and therefore produce cysts lacking all forms of reflected tabulation.